 Orienteering challenges both mind and body.
 The key to orienteering is the ability to make wise decisions, rather than the ability to run like a deer.
 Hence the name "The Thinking Sport."
 Out in the woods, you must make decisions and calculations: reading the map, recognizing the terrain, choosing routes, setting the compass, and sometimes counting paces.
 This combined mental and physical effort makes orienteering consistently challenging and rewarding.

 At an Orienteering Event, a specialized, topographic map is used to choose the best route to a series of designated land features (the control points).
-Each control point has an orange and white control marker, and a distinctive punch which is used to punch a score card.
+Each control point has an orange and white control marker and an electronic timing unit which you activate using a device that you can borrow when you register.
 With those controls supplying the reward every few hundred meters, orienteering provides the suspense and excitement of a treasure hunt.
-The abilities to make decisions and to understand the map and relate it to the surrounding terrain determine how easily the control points are found.
+The abilities to make decisions and to understand the map and relate it to the surrounding terrain determine how easily and quickly you find the control points.

 How the Events Work

 The Western Connecticut Orienteering Club (WCOC) is a group of local orienteering enthusiasts that organizes "O-events" in this area.
 There are usually several courses offered at each event and the length and difficulty of the course is designated by a color.
 If you are a beginner, try the shortest course first, the White course.
 As you get more familiar with map reading and orienteering, you can then proceed to more challenging courses.
 Most of our events feature standard point-to-point types of courses and classic style courses.
 When events vary from these standards, the type and style is noted in the meet description.
 For example, some events may have score type courses or sprint style courses.